-U.S. could bleed business to Canada, according to new comparison of tax regimes
+U.S. could lose business to Canada, according to new comparison of tax regimes

 CALGARY, Feb.
-23 /PRNewswire/ - Today, Prof. Jack Mintz, director of The School of Public Policy, released a paper co-authored by Duanjie Chen analyzing tax regimes of 83 developed and developing countries.
+23 /PRNewswire/ - Today, Prof. Jack Mintz, director of The School of Public Policy at the University of Calgary, released a paper co-authored by Duanjie Chen analyzing tax regimes of 83 developed and developing countries.
 In a global economy, this kind of comparison is a strong indicator of future investment, job and economic growth for those countries.

 "Over time, wage rates will slowly equalize around the world, so we are getting to the place where tax rates on business will be a key factor in determining where capital flows and business sets up shop," Mintz said.